PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Add a button of "Keep suggestion" and the the placeholder will became the answer
 - [x] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [x] Add a Copy prompt button (then the user will be able to get the prompt and generate the image somewhere else) on Step 3
+- [-] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
+  - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)

 #### Tech Debit